Acuna, fellow Braves youngsters romp over Phillies 10-1

-Acuna, at 20 the youngest player in the big leagues, hit second behind 21-year-old Ozzie Albies, the second-youngest major leaguer.
-Albies drilled the game's first pitch for a home run, added a two-run double and scored three runs.
+"Ozzie is obviously doing some ridiculous things right now," said Brandon McCarthy (4-0), who went 5 1/3 innings to win his third game against Philadelphia this season.
+"And you're seeing early how teams are already pitching to Acuna."

-The speedy Acuna had an RBI double in the eighth, walked twice and stole his first base.
-He's hitting .421 (8-for-19) in five games.
+About all Acuna did wrong was wipe out while rounding second in the eighth inning, turning a sure triple into an RBI double.
+He walked twice, stole his first base and is hitting .421 (8-for-19) since being called up.

-Johan Camargo hit a three-run home run and Ender Inciarte, dropped from first to ninth in the order, tripled in a five-run third inning off Vince Velasquez (1-4) in the Braves' fourth win in five games.
+It made manager Brian Snitker look like a genius for adjusting his lineup.
+Albies led off in front of Acuna.
+Ender Inciarte, dropped from first to ninth, tripled in a five-run third inning off Vince Velasquez (1-4) that include a three-run homer by Johan Camargo in the Braves' fourth win in five games.

+"I don't know how long we'll roll with it," Snitker said of his new order.
+"But we probably will Tuesday.
+I kind of like it."

-Brandon McCarthy (4-0) allowed one run and five hits while striking out six in 5 1/3 innings for his third win over Philadelphia this season.
+McCarthy (4-0) allowed one run and five hits while striking out six.
+All three of his Phillies victories have come at the expense of Velasquez, who has allowed 16 runs against the Braves.

 Aaron Altherr had three hits and scored on Maikel Franco's grounder the fourth in the Phillies' fourth loss in six games.
 Philadelphia is 3-6 against Atlanta this season.

-Velasquez has allowed 16 runs in three starts against Atlanta this season, all in matchups against McCarthy.

-Braves manager Brian Snitker overhauled his lineup in hopes of getting the struggling Inciarte going.
-And it immediately paid off.

-Albies crushed a 93 mph fastball to right for his ninth homer and Acuna doubled to right two pitches later.
+This was decided early.
+Albies crushed a 93 mph fastball to right for his ninth homer and Acuna doubled to right two pitches later in the first.

 Inciarte tripled to right to lead off the decisive third that included Nick Markakis' two-run single and the 24-year-old Camargo's first homer, both coming with two outs.